learn-co-curriculum/dsc-coding-logistic-regression-from-scratch/README.md

 ## Gradient Descent with the Sigmoid Function

 Recall that gradient descent is a numerical method for finding a minimum to a cost function.
-In the case of logistic regression, we are looking to minimize the error between our model's predictions and the actual data labels.
-To do this, we first calculate an error vector based on the current model's feature weights.
-We then multiply the transpose of the training matrix itself by this error vector in order to obtain the gradient.
-Finally, we take the gradient, multiply it by our step size and add this to our current weight vector to update it.
+In the case of logistic regression, you are looking to minimize the error between the model's predictions and the actual data labels.
+To do this, you first calculate an error vector based on the current model's feature weights.
+You then multiply the transpose of the training matrix itself by this error vector in order to obtain the gradient.
+Finally, you take the gradient, multiply it by the step size and add this to our current weight vector to update it.
 Below, write such a function.
 It will take 5 inputs:
 * X
 * y
 * max_iterations